 Youth Allowance at pending status (YAL/PSA) and dependent siblings 108-02010120

-Change in family circumstance may impact entitlement
+Change in family circumstances may impact entitlement

-Some examples of change in circumstances include:
+Some examples of a change in circumstances include:

-• a customer turns 18 years of age
+- turning 18 years of age

-• a customer transfers to a payment other than YA, ABSTUDY or Assistance for Isolated Children (AIC) Scheme
+- transferring to a payment other than YA, ABSTUDY or Assistance for Isolated Children (AIC) Scheme

 Note: Family Tax Benefit (FTB) and regular care children aged 0-15, and 16-19 in full-time secondary study may be considered a dependant sibling for inclusion in the family pool.
 Changes in their circumstances may also have a significant impact or ripple effect on the customer's entitlement.